AwrodHaghiTabrizi/UMARV-CV-LaneDetection/docs/creating_access_tokens.md

 # DropBox

-Dropbox access tokens are needed to
+Dropbox access tokens are needed to download and upload files from our scripts and notebooks.

 ## DropBox Initialization